-A DISCOVERY: Students engage in experiential learning every day by haggling for goods in local shops, cooking meals with host families, and frequenting local cafes with Moroccan friends.
-AMIDEAST students get to know diversity of people who make up a society that stands at the crossroads of Arab, indigenous (Amazigh), African, and European cultures.
+Students engage in experiential learning every day by haggling for goods in local shops, cooking meals with host families, and frequenting local cafes with Moroccan friends.
+AMIDEAST students get to know a diversity of people who make up a society that stands at the crossroads of Arab, indigenous (Amazigh), African, and European cultures.

-DEEP: In their daily life, students learn directly from Moroccans through the hospitality of the people of this welcoming country.
+In their daily life, students learn directly from Moroccans through the friendliness of the people of this welcoming country.
 In addition to the rigorous academic program, AMIDEAST students have the flexibility to have that third cup of mint tea, spend hours perfecting a traditional dish with their host mothers, watch the sun set over the Atlantic Ocean, and wander through ancient markets.

-DIVERSE: From the bone-dry sands of the Sahara to the lush Atlas and Rif Mountains, Morocco is one of the most ecologically diverse countries in the Mediterranean basin.
-Rabat, home to palaces, wide boulevards, and bustling markets, offers students the opportunity to move from the shops and cafes of the “European” city to the labarinth alleys and exciting markets of the old medina in a few minutes’ walk.
+From the bone-dry sands of the Sahara to the lush Atlas and Rif Mountains, Morocco is one of the most ecologically diverse countries in the Mediterranean basin.
+Rabat, home to palaces, wide boulevards, and bustling markets, offers students the opportunity to move from the shops and cafes of the “European” city to the narrow alleys and exciting markets of the old medina in a few minutes’ walk.

-- Morocco Fall 2011 Student
+- Morocco Spring 2014 Student